 Director, Abrams Environmental Law Clinic at the University of Chicago

 Mark N. Templeton has an extensive background in government finance and strategic planning with a demonstrated focus on environmental issues.
-He currently serves a director of the Abrams Environmental Law Clinic at the University of Chicago.
-Prior this role, Templeton was executive director of the Office of Independent Trustees for the Deepwater Horizon Oil Spill Trust, where he helped ensure that the $20 billion pledged by BP was available to address claims of affected individuals.
-He also served in the cabinet of Missouri Governor Jay Nixon as director of the Department of Natural Resources, where he managed approximately 1,759 employees, oversaw a $310 million annual budget, and directed allocation of $350 million in American Recovery and Reinvestment Act funds.
-Additionally, Templeton was associate dean and COO at Yale Law School, developed strategies for environmental sustainability at McKinsey & Company and was special assistant and senior adviser to the U.S. Delegation to the U.N.
-Commission of Human rights.
+He currently serves a Director of the Abrams Environmental Law Clinic at the University of Chicago.
+Prior to this role, Templeton was Executive Director of the Office of Independent Trustees for the Deepwater Horizon Oil Spill Trust, where he helped ensure that the $20 billion pledged by BP was available to address claims of affected individuals.
+He also served in the cabinet of Missouri Governor Jay Nixon as Director of the Department of Natural Resources, where he managed approximately 1759 employees, oversaw approximately $300 million annual budget, oversaw Missouri State Parks and directed allocation of approximately $350 million in American Recovery and Reinvestment Act funds.
+Additionally, Templeton was Associate Dean and COO at Yale Law School, developed strategies for environmental sustainability at McKinsey & Company and was and senior adviser to the U.S. Delegation to the U.N.
+Commission on Human Rights.